AdobeDocs/journey-optimizer.en/help/using/rn/e-release-notes.md

 * When targeting a CSV file audience, you can now use attributes from the file in the personalization editor and in journeys and campaigns rule builer.
 [Learn more](../audience/about-audiences.md)

 * The use of audiences and attributes from custom upload (CSV file) is now available for use with Healthcare Shield or Privacy and Security Shield.

+**Code-based channel**

+* Content templates are now available.
+You can speed up authoring your code-based experiences starting from a content template built by your developers.
+Using a content template will allow the marketer to just modify some values or fields, instead of composing the whole HTML or JSON content payload.